 Powell City Council approved the Keep Powell Moving Plan in late 2016 as an effort to improve traffic circulation, add parking and increase walkability and bicycling in our community.

--Traffic signal installed at Grace Drive and Olentangy Street.
+-New traffic signal installed at Grace Drive and Liberty Street intersection.

 Past Annual Reports